 To ensure that their aligners can deliver your desired results, SmileDirectClub will send you a special kit to collect a 3D impression of your teeth.
 Or, if you live near a SmileShop location, you can schedule an appointment for a free teeth scan.
 This preliminary impression or scan allows SmileDirectClub’s dentists to evaluate whether their aligners can effectively correct your misalignments.

 If you’re a good candidate, SmileDirectClub’s licensed network dentists will use the impression to develop your customized treatment plan.
 After getting your approval, they will design, manufacture, and mail out your aligners.
 Then you’re good to go!
 Wear them for at least 22 hours per day and they will shift your teeth into the desired position over 4–6 months.
-Or, opt for their new Nighttime Aligners and wear them ten hours per night for ten months.
+Or, opt for their Nighttime Aligners and wear them ten hours per night for ten months.

 Is SmileDirectClub a Good Option?
 Our Perspective.